kujenga/website/content/blog/goml-mlp.md

 In addition to these basic functionalities, we also want to build it in a flexible manner that can facilitate any number of layers.
 By doing so, we can create networks of different architectures to facilitate different use cases.
-This may also facilitate iterations to support more complex types neural networks, a possible topic for future posts.
+This may also facilitate iterations to support more complex types of neural networks, a possible topic for future posts.

 For this implementation we will favor clarity over optimizations, aligned with